CyprienBosserelle/BG_Flood/doc/Manual.md

 This input file is critical as it defines the extent of the model grid and the base resolution in the model.
 (The model is not adaptive yet but this is still relevant for the extent of the model.)

+## Conputational mesh
+BG-Flood generates its own mesh.
+By default, it is a quad regular mesh based on the DEM (Digital Elevation Model) extend and resolution.
+The extend of the mesh and resolution of the mesh can be modify by the user.
+The mesh can also be refined/coarsen in areas or following patterns prescribed by the user.

+### Adaptative mesh

 ### Masking
 Parts of the input bathymetry can be masked and excluded from the computation.
 The model extent (and locations of side boundaries) will remain the same but entire blocks can be removed from the computational memory.
 These area will appear as NaN in the output file.
 The input grid is first devided in blocks of 16x16.
 If all the value within a block exceed the mask value (9999 as default) then that block is excluded from memory and no computation will occur there.

-There are no fancy treatment of the boundaries of masked blocks so it is safer to select a mask threshold (`mask`) to keep most of the masked are dry. if water tries to cross to a masked block, The boundary of blocks are treated as Neumann (no gradient) boundaries so the bathymetry of the 2 cells adjacent to a masked block are set to the same value (the value of the second cell removed from the masked block).
+There are no fancy treatment of the boundaries of masked blocks so it is safer to select a mask threshold (`mask`) to keep most of the masked are dry.
+If water tries to cross to a masked block, The boundary of blocks are treated as Neumann (no gradient) boundaries so the bathymetry of the 2 cells adjacent to a masked block are set to the same value (the value of the second cell removed from the masked block).

 ## Boundaries
 Four type of boundaries can be applied at the edge of the model.
 By default neumann (no perpendicular gradient) is applied.